huongtran2104/Final-Project/README.md

 - Lowest volume categories: Gift Cards, Housewares, Android.
 - Most profitable categories: Nest-USA, Apparel, Nest.
 - Least profitable categories: Waze, Housewares, Android.

+**Conclusion:**
+- Key product categories: Apparel, Nest-USA
+- Apparel: have high sales volume in mid year (From April to September).
+This can be explained by the high season of hiring.
+The B2B customers need to buy uniforms, clothes for their new employees.
+Therefore the sales  increased.
 - Housewares category: low sales but high quantity sold → potential for premium positioning via limited editions or innovations.
+- Android: this category have low performance in both sales and quantity volumes.

 # Recommendations
 ## Product Strategies: